+Stroke 9.
 This is a drivable par 4 for the strong player.
-The safe line is to either play short of or over the bunker in the centre of the fairway.
-The bunker is 120m from the green.
+The safe line is to either play short of or over the Island of Turf grass in the centre of the fairway.
+The Island is 120m from the green.

 Stroke 2.
 A long straight tee shot should leave you with about 150m to the green.

-This is the 3rd, played 50m shorter.
+Stroke 14.
+This is the 3rd, played 50m longer.
 The long hitters can reach the far bunkers on the right and left.

 Stroke 4.
 A strong three shooter.
 Stay out of the bunkers if you want to make a par.

 Stroke 16.
 A pretty little hole with all the trouble on the right.

 Stroke 8.
 A good drive will get you to the crest of the hill and a clear shot to the green.
 Aim at the bunker in the distance.
 The long hitter can, however, reach this bunker and may choose to try and carry the bunker on the right of the fairway.

 Stroke 12.
 Here, you play to the 7th green.
 The only trouble close to the green is the bunker on the right.